Jason Culina: International career

 Culina made his debut for the Australia national team against South Africa in 2005.
 He became a regular starter for the Socceroos under head coach Guus Hiddink, who was also his club coach at PSV.
 His first international goal came in September 2005, against the Solomon Islands in Sydney.
 Culina played in both legs of the World Cup play-off against Uruguay where Australia qualified for the 2006 World Cup following a dramatic penalty shoot-out.
 He was selected in the Australian squad for the World Cup, held in Germany, and started all four of Australia's matches.

 On 3 March 2010, Culina was named captain of Australia for the first time, in an AFC Asian Cup qualifier against Indonesia, a 1–0 victory.
 On 18 June 2013, he announced his official international retirement at a function held before Australia's World Cup qualifier against Iraq.

 Personal life

 Culina is the youngest son of former Sydney FC and Newcastle Jets coach Branko Culina.
 He is of Croatian descent.

+He grew up in Melbourne’s western suburbs, before relocating to Sydney with his family as a teenager.
+He completed his schooling at Westfields Sports High School.

 On 5 February 2007, Culina and his wife Terri welcomed their first child, a boy named Roman.
-His son Roman, is also a footballer, who currently plays for the Sydney United 58 Under 20's.
+His son Roman, is also a footballer, who currently plays for the St George City in the NPL NSW.